galaxyproject/galaxy-hub/content/get-started/glossary/index.md

 **[Tool Wrapper](https://docs.galaxyproject.org/en/latest/dev/schema.html)** XML file that needs to be defined for each tool to be run on Galaxy.
 Provides the glue that links your tool to Galaxy by telling Galaxy how to invoke it, what options to pass, and what files it will produce as output.

+**Galaxy Mentorship Network**[https://galaxy-mentor-network.netlify.app/] Mentoring program that connects Galaxy members, both new and existing, with Galaxy Mentors(GMentors) in order to learn,improve profeciency and grow with Galaxy.

 **[Galaxy Tool Shed](https://toolshed.g2.bx.psu.edu/)** App store version for Galaxy, mainly used by tool developers and admins.

 **[Workflow](https://training.galaxyproject.org/training-material/topics/galaxy-interface/tutorials/workflow-editor/tutorial.html)** Sequence of tasks (or step by step instructions).